sembian-m/LoadTime/docs/README.md

-# Page Load Time Chrome Extension
+# Load Time Chrome Extension

 ## Introduction

-The Page Load Time Chrome extension monitors tab updates and displays page load times in the toolbar.
+The Load Time Chrome extension monitors tab updates and displays page load times in the toolbar.
 It also provides a detailed breakdown using Navigation Timings.

 ## Features